Bovey Valley Woods

 Bovey Valley Woods is made up of three Woodland Trust sites: Hisley Wood, Houndtor Wood and Pullabrook Wood.

-They lie in the valley of the River Bovey, on the south-east side of Dartmoor National Park, and are part of the East Dartmoor National Nature Reserve.
+They lie in the valley of the River Bovey, on the southeast side of Dartmoor National Park, and are part of the East Dartmoor National Nature Reserve.

 The woods are close to the villages of Lustleigh and Manaton, and are 8km (5 miles) from Newton Abbot.

-To Pullabrook car park: From the A38, follow the signs to Bovey Tracey on the A382.
+To Pullabrook car park: from the A38, follow the signs to Bovey Tracey on the A382.
 Take the second exit at the first roundabout, staying on the A382, and then at the next roundabout take the first exit onto the B3387.
 Keep to the right where the road forks and continue to a brown sign on the right.
 Pullabrook car park is on your left.

-To Trendlebere Down car parks: From the A38, follow the signs to Bovey Tracey on the A382.
+To Trendlebere Down car parks: from the A38, follow the signs to Bovey Tracey on the A382.
 Take the second exit at the first roundabout, staying on the A382, and then at the next roundabout take the first exit onto the B3387.
 Keep to the right where the road forks and continue past the turning where there is a brown sign.
 Continue on the road and over a cattle grid to the car parks of Trendlebere Down on your right.

 The nearest train station is Newton Abbot, 8km (5 miles) from the woods.